Soostone/cassy/README.md

       getCol pool "testCF" "key1" "col1" QUORUM

-### Database.Cassandra.JSON Usage
+### Database.Cassandra.Marshall Usage

-This module does two things in addition to basic functionality:
+This is the primary high level functionality module.
+Its use is recommended above the other options.

-- Row and column keys are polymorphic so that you can use any type that is a member of the CKey typeclass.
-By default, we provide instances for String, ByteString and Text.
+- Columns can be any Haskell type with a CasType instance.
+See `Database.Cassandra.Pack` for what you can use there out of the box.

-- Values are automatically marshalled to/from JSON.
+- You can choose how to encode/decode your column content.
+Out of the box, we support Show/Read, ToJSON/FromJSON, Serialize and SafeCopy.

-Example usage:
+Example usage: JSON-encoded columns

-      import Database.Cassandra.JSON
+      import Database.Cassandra.Marshall
       import Data.Aeson

       type Name = String